Anhmike/Creating-a-multi-sports-event-dashboard-in-PowerBI/README.md

 Repeat the steps in **Part 1** and import the medalSort.csv data into PowerBI The medalSort.csv data contains the data to perform custom sorting in PowerBI.
 PowerBI could not understand the sort order of the medal type.
 For example Gold is > than Silver > than Bronze therefore we need to specify a custom sorting order.

+If the custom sorting is not specified, PowerBI will sort the medal in alphabetical hierarchical format -> Bronze, Gold, Silver, which is wrong.

 Navigate to the **Relationship Viewer** last tab on the left hand panel to see the relationship between the two loaded dataset

 ### Part 3: Creating New Measures ###